awsdocs/amazon-dynamodb-developer-guide/doc_source/CostAllocationReports.md

 **Note**
  Currently, any data transferred out from DynamoDB won't be broken down by tags on cost allocation reports\.

- For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)\.
+ For more information, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html)\.